Types of Injunctions in Singapore

 In determining whether an interim injunction ought to be granted, the court must first be persuaded that there is a serious question to be tried (that the claim is not frivolous and vexatious, such that there is some prospect of it succeeding at trial) and that the balance of convenience lies in favour of granting the interim injunction.

-Typically, the plaintiff must prove that his losses would not be adequately compensated by monetary damages if the injunction is not granted but this must be weighed against the inconvenience caused to the defendant.
-The court may grant the relief subject to an undertaking by the plaintiff that he would compensate the defendant if the matter was held at trial that the plaintiff is not entitled to restrain the defendant from doing what he was threatening to do.
+Typically, the claimant must prove that his losses would not be adequately compensated by monetary damages if the injunction is not granted but this must be weighed against the inconvenience caused to the defendant.
+The court may grant the relief subject to an undertaking by the claimant that he would compensate the defendant if the matter was held at trial that the claimant is not entitled to restrain the defendant from doing what he was threatening to do.

 A prohibitory injunction is a court order restraining a party from doing or continuing to do a wrongful act.